TheTestingMuse/thetestingmuse.github.io/_posts/2021-01-31-fire-all-your-testers.md

 ---
 # Fire all your testers?

 Over the last few years I’ve seen many blog posts, tweets and talks about companies getting rid of their Testers, or specifically people who have purely a testing skillset.
-Normally I take Paul McGee’s advice on them, and I [S.U.M.O][1], but I also recently read a couple of blog posts by [Jesper Ottosen][2] ([https://jlottosen.wordpress.com/2021/01/25/the-testing-not-the-testers/][3]) and another by [Maaret Pyhäjärvi][4] ([https://visible-quality.blogspot.com/2021/01/having-testers-makes-quality-worse.html][5]) both of which address the main arguments many others don’t, and I felt like I should share my own view on the subject.
+Normally I take Paul McGee’s advice on them, and I [S.U.M.O](https://www.thesumoguy.com/), but I also recently read a couple of blog posts by [Jesper Ottosen](https://jlottosen.wordpress.com/2021/01/25/the-testing-not-the-testers/) and another by [Maaret Pyhäjärvi](https://visible-quality.blogspot.com/2021/01/having-testers-makes-quality-worse.html) both of which address the main arguments many others don’t, and I felt like I should share my own view on the subject.

-## Let me start with an analogy…
+## Let me start with an analogy...

 We moved into our current home in early 2019 as first time buyers, and of course there were many things we needed to fix, clean, decorate and update.
 One of those things was the garden, which was overgrown, had a pond in the middle of it, had half dead grass, a decrepit and rotten shed husk at the end of it, and a rotten and broken mish-mash of fencing.